Lambrie/Lambrie.github.io/_posts/2020-04-07-getting-started-with-flask.md

 Are you looking at creating a static website, that just services static information to your audience, or a full-fledged website with dynamic content?
 Never mind Flask can do it all.
 Okay maybe using Flask to serve static web pages might be a bit of overkill, but it`s always a good start into web development and it provides you with the opportunity to scale a static site into a dynamic information asset for yourself or organisation.

+### Tutorial Overview
+In this tutorial we will discuss the following:
+* What is Flask
+* What are web frameworks
+* Creating Virtual Environments for your projects
+* Installing Flask
+* Creating your first Flask web application

 ### What is Flask
 Flask is a micro lightweight web framework developed for Python.
 Calling Flask lightweight doesn't in any fashion mean it's inferior to any other framework, in fact it provides developers with way more flexibility during development.